DivyanshSareen/banana_speak/README.md

 ## banana_speak
-Translates English text to morse code using this [API](https://funtranslations.com/api/minion).
+Translates English text to minion language using this [API](https://funtranslations.com/api/minion).

 This project was developed for neogcamp portfolio submission.